lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Integrity Checking {#IntegrityChecking}

 The reassembled SCHC Packet is checked for integrity at the receive end.
-One way of doing integrity checking is by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
+Integrity checking is performed by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
-Some layers under SCHC may provide other means of ensuring that all fragments composing a SCHC Packet were correctly received and reassembled.
-Profiles MUST define how integrity checking is done.

-If a Profile specifies that MIC is used, the SCHC F/R mode specifies on what fields of the SCHC Fragments the MIC is computed.

 The MIC supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).